The Joshua Tree: 20th anniversary remastered edition

 On 20 November 2007, a 20th anniversary edition of The Joshua Tree was released.
 The album was remastered from the original analogue recordings under the direction of the Edge, with the original vinyl album artwork restored.
 The release was made available in four formats: a single CD; a two-disc deluxe edition with a bonus audio CD of B-sides, rarities, and demos; a three-disc box set with the bonus audio CD and DVD, photograph prints, and hardcover book; and a double vinyl edition.
 All editions included liner notes by author Bill Flanagan and previously unseen photographs by Anton Corbijn.
 Manager Paul McGuinness explained, "There has been continuous demand from U2 fans to have The Joshua Tree properly re-mastered.
 As always, the band had to make sure it was right, and now it is."
 Some formats include expanded liner notes from the band members, the production team, and Anton Corbijn.
 In an otherwise favourable review of the remastered album, Andrew Mueller of Uncut said that "any casual listener who can perceive a meaningful difference between this and the original has i) ears like a bat and/or ii) needs to get out more".

 The bonus audio CD contains 14 additional tracks, including the B-sides "Luminous Times (Hold on to Love)", "Walk to the Water", "Spanish Eyes", "Deep in the Heart", "Silver and Gold", "Sweetest Thing", and "Race Against Time".
 Two versions of "Silver and Gold" are included—U2's version, and the original recording from the Sun City album by Bono, Keith Richards, and others.
 The edited single version of "Where the Streets Have No Name" appears on the bonus CD.
-"Beautiful Ghost/Introduction to Songs of Experience" contains lyrics from the introduction of William Blake's Songs of Experience, while "Drunk Chicken/America" contains an excerpt of Allen Ginsberg's recitation of his poem, "America".
+"Beautiful Ghost/Introduction to Songs of Experience" contains lyrics from the introduction to William Blake's Songs of Experience, while "Drunk Chicken/America" contains an excerpt of Allen Ginsberg's recitation of his poem, "America".
 "Wave of Sorrow (Birdland)", "Desert of Our Love", "Rise Up", and "Drunk Chicken/America" are all previously unreleased recordings from The Joshua Tree sessions.

 The bonus DVD includes live concert footage, a documentary, and two music videos.
 The disc includes Live from Paris, an 85-minute concert from 4 July 1987 that was originally broadcast on British television in celebration of the 25th anniversary of Island Records.
 The documentary, titled Outside It's America, was a 1987 MTV production about The Joshua Tree Tour.
 The two music videos are an alternate version "With or Without You" and the previously unreleased video for "Red Hill Mining Town".
 Footage of U2's alter ego country band, the Dalton Brothers, is included on the disc as an Easter egg.